nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 <img src="images/TimeGame_SequenceDiagram.png" height="576"/>

-## Implementation

-{Describe the design and implementation of the product.
-Use UML diagrams and short code snippets where applicable.}

 ### Choose the game content

 Once the game starts, the main class instantiates a Content object containing a string, which is set to a default